Simon Murray, CBE

 Kim Rosenkilde is a seasoned finance industry executive, having operated in all major jurisdictions with significant management, revenue and regulatory oversight.
 Kim started his career on the fixed income trading floor of Copenhagen Stock exchange, before moving to London with Danske Bank.
 A long tenure at Deutsche Bank and Merrill Lynch in senior trading positions led to a Head of Markets functions with ABN AMRO in London and New York, before being appointed Country Manager of Japan, resulting in a turnaround that won the branch the coveted award “Country of the Year”.
 ICAP Plc. took Kim to Singapore, initially as CEO for Asia, and subsequently Chairman of the joint venture between CFETS and ICAP Plc. in China.
 Kim is an Alumnus of London Business School and Harvard Business School.

 David is an experienced business builder with expertise in technology, quantitative methods, and derivatives trading.
-David started his career as a quant at Lehman Brothers and subsequently took on various trading roles within their Equity Derivatives business, he later moved to Chase Manhattan Bank to run their Equity Exotics Trading Desk, and was then hired by RBS to build out and Head their Equity Derivatives business.
-During his time at RBS David established a very successful proprietary business focusing on quantitative and high-frequency trading.
-Since leaving investment banking David has focused on technology led initiatives for quantitative trading, including trading engine implementations on FPGAs, and has established a deep network of connections in academia for collaborative research in machine learning theory as applied to quantitative trading of financial markets.
+David started his career as a quant at Lehman Brothers and subsequently took on various trading roles within their Equity Derivatives business, he later moved to Chase Manhattan Bank to run their Equity Exotics Trading Desk and was then hired by RBS to build out and Head their Equity Derivatives business.
+During his time at RBS David established a very successful proprietary business focusing on quantitative and high frequency trading.
+Since leaving investment banking David has focused on technology led initiatives for quantitative trading and has established a deep network of connections in academia for collaborative research in machine learning, deep learning, and reinforcement learning (AI methods), developing predictive technologies for application in commercial transaction markets.
 David has a Ph.D. in Theoretical Physics, has been a lecturer for the Oxford University MSc in Mathematical Finance and an Advisor to Kings College, London, Department of Mathematics for their PhD and MSc programmes in Mathematical Finance.